YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 We present the ideas in an abstract form.
 Firstly the concept of a _stream_, which can be defined in the _coinductive_ manner as follows:
 1. The empty stream is a stream.
-1. If _s_ is a stream, then prefixing _s_ with one more element, the result is also a stream.
+1. If _s_ is a stream, then prefixing _s_ by one more element, the result is also a stream.
 1. The set of all streams is the _largest_ set that satisfies the above two requirements.

 Note that in a typical inductive specification we could require that the set being defined